GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 While element fragments are fully under the control of the original page author, text fragments can be created by anyone.
-Remember how in my example above there was no way to link to the *ECMAScript Modules in Web Workers* heading since the `<h1>` did not have an `id`, but how anyone, including me, could just link to anywhere by carefully crafting the text fragment?
+Remember how in my example above there was no way to link to the *ECMAScript Modules in Web Workers* heading, since the `<h1>` did not have an `id`, but how anyone, including me, could just link to anywhere by carefully crafting the text fragment?

 Imagine I ran an evil ad network `evil-ads.example.com`.
-Further imagine that in one of my ad iframes I created a hidden cross-origin iframe to `dating.example.com` with a Text Fragment URL
+Further imagine that in one of my ad iframes I dynamically created a hidden cross-origin iframe to `dating.example.com` with a Text Fragment URL
 <code>dating.example.com<mark class="highlight-line highlight-line-active">#:~:text=Log%20Out</mark></code>
-when the user interacts with the ad.
+once the user interacts with the ad.
 If the text "Log Out" is found, I know the victim is currently logged in to `dating.example.com`, which I could use for user profiling.
 Since a naive Text Fragments implementation might decide